IBM/db2-event-store-iot-analytics/README_CLOUDPAK.md

 python ./generator.py -c <Record Count>
 ```

-1. From `Assets` tab in your Watson studio project, click `Find and add data` icon on top right. and upload the generated file or the provided file `data/sample_iot_table.csv` from the cloned repository.
+1. From `Assets` tab in your Watson Studio project, click `Find and add data` icon on top right. and upload the generated file or the provided file `data/sample_iot_table.csv` from the cloned repository.
 1. Similar to step #4, Add the **`Event_Store_Data_Feed.ipynb`** notebook, modify the credentials and run the notebook.

 The notebook loads the table with one million records from the CSV file that you added as a project asset.